Pets

 - After the animal has been vaccinated, the owner must wait 21 days before bringing it to the Netherlands

-- The animal must have an ISO microchip (electronic identification system) and have a dierenpaspoort (pet passport).
+- The animal must have an ID this must be a microchip and have a dierenpaspoort (EU pet passport).

 Any questions about bringing pets to the Netherlands from abroad, can be answered by the Nederlandse Voedsel- en Warenautoriteit – NVWA (Netherlands Food and Consumer Product Safety Authority).